spryker/spryker-docs/_drafts/oryx/packages.md

 ### Domain packages

-Domain packages provide components, services and adapters for a certain domain.
+Domain packages provide components and service logic for a certain domain.
 Organising packages in domains helps the developer experience, as its' fairly easy to understand where to find a certain component or service.
 An example of a domain package is the `product` package, which contains all product related components as well as the product services and adapters that integrates with Spryker APIs.

 | Packages                                                         | Location                 |
 | ---------------------------------------------------------------- | ------------------------ |